shadrqen/mpesa-statement-retriever/README.md

 In order to use the scraper, you'll need to activate the Gmail API and place the `token.json` file in the root path of this project.
 Once the scraper is run it will prompt the user to sign in and allow access to their gmail account.

-You can use any python virtual environment but personally I prefer to use [pipenv]() which you'll need to install on your machine and activate
+You can use any python virtual environment but personally I prefer to use [pipenv]() which you'll need to install on your machine and activate:

 ```bash
 pipenv shell
 pipenv install
 ```

-To run the scraper, afterwards, you simply run the python file `scraper.py` which contains code for scraping the mpesa PDFs from your gmail account.
+To run the scraper, afterwards, you simply run the python file `scraper.py` which contains code for scraping the mpesa PDFs from your gmail account:

 ```bash
 python3 scraper.py